sourcegraph/handbook/content/direction/enablement/index.md

 ### Ten year vision

-> Sourcegraph is a thought leader in the development and delivery of developer tooling, whether SaaS or self-hosted, and we are regularly copied or consulted to advise on our best practices for rapidly shipping easily accessible and high-value products.
+> Sourcegraph is a thought leader in developing and delivering developer tooling, whether SaaS or self-hosted, and we are regularly copied or consulted to advise on our best practices for rapidly shipping easily accessible and high-value products.

 ## Focus Areas